-Define the reasons for the office refurbishment
+Step 1 – Define the reasons for the office refurbishment

-It may be that your office has become dated, a little dilapidated, not seen any investment in some time and is not somewhere that staff are proud of or enjoy working.
+It may be that your office has become dated, a little dilapidated, has not seen any investment in some time and is not somewhere that staff are proud of or enjoy working.
 Essentially it is not an office that truly reflects your brand or corporate identity.

 Your workplace has become a reflection of your brand and has a major role to play when it comes to attracting and retaining the very best staff in what is a competitive market.
 So, providing existing and potential staff with a workplace that really works and where they enjoy working has risen hugely in importance.

-Others factors like workplace wellbeing and/or embracing a new, more efficient way of working may also influence the decision to refurbish your office.
+Other factors like workplace wellbeing and/or embracing a new, more efficient way of working may also influence the decision to refurbish your office.
 Your existing space may not be equipped to handle hot desking, agile working practices or new technology and needs to be adapted so your organisation can avail of the numerous benefits like increased productivity and improved staff morale.

 Another factor could be growth and you simply need to make better use of your space to accommodate more staff.
 Effective space planning and clearly defining what you want from your new workplace can solve this.

-It could also be that you are approaching a lease break or renewal and have entered discussions with your landlord, who has offered to provide funds to refurbish the space.
+It could also be that you are approaching a lease break or renewal and have entered into discussions with your landlord, who has offered to provide funds to refurbish the space.
 If this is the case, it becomes a matter of deciding whether the existing space, once refurbished is one your company can comfortably work from for the duration of the new lease.

-Additionally, you may feel that your existing spaces is not utilised effectively and that a refurbishment would create a better, more efficient place to work.
-An example of this is where companies have numerous meeting rooms or other space that aren’t utilised effectively.
+Additionally, you may feel that your existing spaces are not utilised effectively and that a refurbishment would create a better, more efficient place to work.
+An example of this is where companies have numerous meeting rooms or other spaces that aren’t utilised effectively.
 Where individuals or small groups use large boardrooms for calls or informal meetings that could easily take place in breakout areas or smaller, private pods.

 Why should we refurbish our Office?